• Skip to primary navigation

 Mixing bowl with whisked matcha blend next to a small bowl of matcha powder and whole spices.

-• Step 1: Whisk together the matcha and oat milk until well combined.
+• Step 1: Whisk together the matcha and soy milk until well combined.
 If you have a bamboo matcha whisk, it really comes in handy for this step to remove any clumps!
 A hand held frother can also do the job.

 Tall glass half filled with ice and chai concentrate.